eme-lie/eme-lie/README.md

 - 💞️ I’m looking to collaborate on **innovative projects that involve complex problem-solving, creating dynamic user experiences, and contributing to open-source web development tools.**
 - 📫 How to reach me: **obioraemelie@gmail.com or connect with me on https://www.linkedin.com/in/emelieobiora/.**
 - 😄 Pronouns: **He/him**
-- ⚡ Fun fact: **I’m a lifelong learner who loves to explore new technologies and push the boundaries of what’s possible in web development!**
+- ⚡ Fun fact: **I love meeting new people and outdoor activities!**